MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ## MITRE ATT\&CK

-To explain and make it easier to map the relationship between Cloud App Security alerts and the familiar MITRE ATT&CK Matrix, we've categorized the alerts by their corresponding MITRE ATT\&CK tactic.
+To explain and make it easier to map the relationship between Cloud App Security alerts and the familiar MITRE ATT\&CK Matrix, we've categorized the alerts by their corresponding MITRE ATT\&CK tactic.
 This additional reference makes it easier to understand the suspected attacks technique potentially in use when a Cloud App Security alert is triggered.

 This guide provides information about investigating and remediating Cloud App Security alerts in the following categories.